General Information

 - Upload a config file to overwrite the existing one.

 - Reset the config to its original default state.
+This will usually fix the unresponsive instance problem.

 To exit rescue mode, pause the instance (Instance Controls → Pause), then resume it normally using the resume button.